Yonsei-MILab/Cerebral-Microbleeds-Detection/README.md

 # Published-Paper:

-Mohammed A. Al-masni, Woo-Ram Kim, Eung Yeop Kim, Young Noh, and Dong-Hyun Kim “Automated Detection of Cerebral Microbleeds in MR Images: A Two-Stage Deep Learning Approach,” NeuroImage: Clinical, vol. 28, pp. 102464, 2020.
+[1] Mohammed A. Al-masni, Woo-Ram Kim, Eung Yeop Kim, Young Noh, and Dong-Hyun Kim “Automated Detection of Cerebral Microbleeds in MR Images: A Two-Stage Deep Learning Approach,” NeuroImage: Clinical, vol. 28, pp. 102464, 2020.
 [ELSEVIER Publisher]
+[2] Mohammed A. Al-masni, Woo-Ram Kim, Eung Yeop Kim, Young Noh, and Dong-Hyun Kim, “A Two Cascaded Network Integrating Regional–based YOLO and 3D-CNN for Cerebral Microbleeds Detection,” in the 42nd Annual International Conferences of the IEEE Engineering in Medicine and Biology Society (EMBC), pp. 1055-1058.
+IEEE, Montreal, Quebec, Canada, 2020.

-When using our code or dataset for research publications, please cite our paper.
+When using our code or dataset for research publications, please cite our papers.